AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

 * Reassign the license (if you are on a Workfront Premium Legacy Plan).
 For more information about Workfront proofing plans, see [Access to proofing functionality in Workfront](../../../administration-and-setup/manage-workfront/configure-proofing/access-to-proofing-functionality.md).
 * Verify they have the correct proof role.
 Reactivated proof users are assigned whatever is specified as the default proof role for new users.
 See [Configure default proofing roles](../../../administration-and-setup/manage-workfront/configure-proofing/configure-default-proofing-roles.md) for more information.

-## About deactivating Workfront administrators and Plan license users
+## About deactivating Workfront administrators and Standard or Plan license users

 Before you deactivate a Workfront administrator or a user with a Plan license, it's important to check for Workfront objects and activities involving that person, then associate them with another Workfront administrator or Plan license user as necessary.